yatharth0610/IITKBucks-Assignments/Assignment2/README.md

 This folder contains three programs.
 One for generation of key-pair, one for creating the signature and one for verifying the same.

-I have already ran the keygen.js to generate the keypairs which are automatically stored in public.pem and private.pem files after their generation.
+I have already run the keygen.js to generate the keypairs which are automatically stored in public.pem and private.pem files after their generation.

 So the example of encoded texts i am providing will only work with this pre-generated pair otherwise as the process of key generation generates a new pair everytime we would have different signatures each time.